Clara Lucas Balfour: Early life

 Her parents appear to have separated when she was very young (it was later said that John had deceived Sarah into entering into a bigamous marriage), and Clara went to live with her father on the Isle of Wight.
-Following John's death in 1818, Balfour was baptized, and taken by her mother to live in London.
+John died in 1818.
+On 26 April 1818, at Portsea, Clara was baptized into the Church of England, the clergyman noting her date of birth as 21 December 1808.
+She was taken by her mother to live in London.
 The two were not well off, and supported themselves by needlework.
 The mother was highly intellectual, while the daughter was very early in life characterised by a love of reading and of elocutionary exercises.

-In September 1824, at the age of 15, she married James Balfour (1796–1884), of the Ways and Means Office in the House of Commons, her new home being in Chelsea.
+On 26 September 1824, at St Giles in the Fields, signing her name as Clara Lucas Lyddell, she married James Balfour, and they made a home in Chelsea.

+In the 1841 United Kingdom census for St Luke, Chelsea, James Balfour's occupation is stated as "Broker" and James and Clara's eldest child, Arthur, aged 13, is recorded as a bookseller.
+The family had no servants.

+Balfour later served in the Ways and Means Office of the House of Commons and in 1861 was described as a Messenger.

 Career

 Activist

 In October 1837, James, an alcoholic, took a temperance pledge.
 A week or so later, Balfour also took the pledge; this was at the Bible Christians' chapel, a meeting-place close by her house.
 Having adopted teetotalism, Clara then contacted Jabez Burns in 1840, and became a Baptist convert.

 At first she was content with merely setting an example of total abstinence; but in face of the awful ravages committed by drunkenness, she advanced a step further, and stood forward as an active member of the temperance reformation crusade.
 The first to receive attention, and corresponding benefit, were the women of Chelsea.
 A larger constituency was then addressed through the press, so that Balfour was one of the first of the teetotal litterateurs.
 Having taken the pen in hand, she appears to have understood that she had discovered her avocation, and she gave her attention to other matters more or less associated with the welfare of the industrial classes.
 At the time, Chelsea was "troubled with Socialism", and Balfour was happy to contend with it through well-written pieces, exposing the pernicious fallacies of the system, which had the effect of breaking up the Chelsea society.

 In the period 1837 to 1840, Balfour wrote Common Sense versus Socialism, a tract directed at a local Owenite group.
 Jane Carlyle called to thank her, and began a friendship.
 Importantly in practical terms, around this time Balfour also met the campaigner John Dunlop of Gairbraid.
 He gave her paid editorial work on the Temperance Journal in 1841.

 Balfour's last public appearance was at the Memorial Hall, Farringdon Street, in May 1877, when she was elected president of the British Women's Temperance Association.